xephora/Threat-Remediation-Scripts/README.md

 # Introduction

-Over the course of two years, I have developed a number of scripts to assist me with my investigations and remediation efforts.
+Since 2021, I have developed a number of scripts to assist me with my investigations and remediation efforts.
 I figured, why not share them to the public, in hopes it helps you.

 # How do these scripts work?